Favourite Boats in Show - sponsored by

 A challenging and thought provoking presentation by Peter Johns, Waterways World Publisher and Crick Boat Show Organiser, followed by a response from Richard Parry, Chief Executive of the Canal & River Trust.
 Our waterways have changed dramatically over the last 80 years from little more than a set of muddy ditches carrying the dying remains of commercial trade, to a vibrant modern leisure industry.
 That success brings its own challenges with growing maintenance costs and ever competing demands for funding and resources.
 If it was impossible to envisage the current state of the waterways in 1944, is it even possible to envisage what they might look like in 2104?

-Attendance at this seminar must be pre-booked at the Show, with a charge of £5 – all of which will be donated to the Canal & River Trust to support their work in maintaining our waterways.
+Attendance at this seminar must be pre-booked.
+Seats are available to purchase at the Show Info Point during the show, with a charge of £5 – all of which will be donated to the Canal & River Trust to support their work in maintaining our waterways.

 Fund Britain’s Waterways (FBW)